-I am a political scientist and critical realist.
-My main research interest is the role of knowledge and science in politics and policies with a specific emphasis on biodiversity and ocean governance.
-I want to understand the processes that lead to epistemic authority, legitimacy and scientific and political self-evidence, which I conceptualise in terms of ‘epistemic selectivities’.
-I have developed and applied this concept to analyse and describe how particular representations and concepts of biological diversity are favored over others and how this is mirrored in intergovernmental negotiation settings and institutions (e.g. multilateral environmental agreements and assessment producing bodies such as the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services – IPBES).
+My main research interest is the role of knowledge and science in international environmental politics and policies with a specific emphasis on biodiversity and ocean governance.
+I want to understand the processes that lead to epistemic authority, legitimacy, and scientific and political self-evidence, which I conceptualize in terms of ‘epistemic selectivities’.
+I have developed and applied this concept to analyze and describe how particular representations and concepts of biological diversity are favored over others and how this is mirrored in intergovernmental negotiation settings and institutions (e.g. multilateral environmental agreements, treaty negotiations, and assessment producing bodies such as the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services – IPBES).
 The overall objective of my research is to understand the different kinds of conflicts and power struggles emerging between and within states and the different epistemic communities competing for epistemic authority in policy-advisory circles.
 This includes empirical research at intergovernmental negotiation sites of multilateral environmental agreements and global assessment producing bodies developed and designed to cope with environmental problems and related state interests.

-In the past years, I have conducted field work at more than 10 intergovernmental negotiation sites, including Conferences of the Parties of the Convention on Biological Diversity (CBD), plenaries and working group session of IPBES and the Intergovernmental Group on Earth Observation (GEO) and sessions of the Intergovernmental Conference on Marine Biodiversity of Areas Beyond National Jurisdiction.
-I could observe how scientific and non-scientific knowledge forms -including local and indigenous knowledge- compete for legitimacy at the intergovernmental level, shaping how nature is represented, governed and regulated at the global scale.
+In the past years, I have conducted fieldwork at more than 10 intergovernmental negotiation sites, including Conferences of the Parties of the Convention on Biological Diversity (CBD), plenaries and working group session of IPBES and the Intergovernmental Group on Earth Observation (GEO) and sessions of the Intergovernmental Conference on Marine Biodiversity of Areas Beyond National Jurisdiction.
+I could observe how scientific and non-scientific knowledge forms -including local and indigenous knowledge- compete for legitimacy at the intergovernmental level, shaping how nature is represented, governed, and regulated at the global scale.
 Struggles over the concept of ecosystem services are one example.
-Another example is how remote-sensing can be used to support the development of essential biodiversity variables for modelling biodiversity loss.
+Another example is how remote-sensing can be used to support the development of essential biodiversity variables for modeling biodiversity loss.
 The production of global environmental knowledge is inherently political and needs attention in our study of contemporary international politics and (science) diplomacy.